monry/UniFlow/Assets/README.md

 #### 1. Attach EventPublishers

-Attach one or more Components what inherits `EventPublisher` listed below into GameObject.
+Attach one or more Components what implements `IEventConnectable` listed below into GameObject.

 #### 2. Implement EventReceiver

-Implement Component what inherits `EventConnector.EventReceiver`.
+Implement Component what inherits `EventReceiver`.

 Implement the process you want to execute when the event is received in the `OnReceive()` method that needs to override by `EventReceiver`.